non-clinical jobs for occupational therapists

 Career growth

-Many OTs are looking to stretch their wings, learn more, and grow more.
+Many OTs are looking to stretch their wings, learn more, and advance professionally.
 Perhaps you’re seeking more recognition, more respect, or more opportunities when you consider unconventional occupational therapy jobs.
 All of these abound in the non-clinical world.

 Financial opportunity